am-codez/Obsidian-2024/publish/COGS 200.md

 ### AI and Cognitive Systems
 - AI approach to Cognitive Systems provides tools to build intelligent agents rather than only studying the external behaviour of natural agents or dissecting their inner workings
 - Intelligent in narrow domains
+- Considered a cognitive (intelligent) system if it possess the following:
+	- Perception
+	- Memory
+	- Learning
+	- Reasoning
+	- Goal-directed behaviour

 - AI proposed definitions:
 	- Systems that think like humans